KuggeK/java-game-engine/README.md

 # A Simple 3D Java game engine
 A simple game engine implemented in Java.
 This project is mainly a playground for me to try new stuff (technologies, design patterns etc.) and hopefully learn something from it.

-This engine began as a way to learn graphics programming through creating my own simple OpenGL-based 3D rendering engine.
+This engine began as a way to learn graphics programming through creating my own simple OpenGL-based real-time 3D rendering engine.
 I just made my bachelor's thesis on game engines though (read it in Finnish [HERE](https://urn.fi/URN:NBN:fi:tuni-202405145803)), so I already wanted to dabble more into that territory, and so I just decided to expand this project into a game engine.

 ## Running the engine
-When using the Maven exec plugin to run the program (with `mvn exec:java`), you need to set MAVEN_OPTS to "--add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED".
+When using the Maven exec plugin to run the program (with `mvn exec:java` from the command line in the project directory), you need to set the MAVEN_OPTS environment variable to "--add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED".
 This is a problem with the JOGL library.
 A discussion about this can be found [HERE](https://jogamp.org/bugzilla/show_bug.cgi?id=1317).

 ## Prominent third party libraries
 ### JOGL